kubowania/crypto-dashboard-react/README.md

-# Word Game in React and Nodejs
+# Crypto Dashboard in React and Nodejs

 This project is in support of the tutorial found [here](https://www.youtube.com/watch?v=_itMdiSc0KI)